FLECT-DEV-TEAM/LocalVideoEffector/README.md

     })
 ```

 Drawing. doEffect accepts the resolution in which this libary apply the effects.
 So, output image size is the same as this parametar.
 And the performance depends on this parameter.
+Output frame size is the same size as background image.
+If you chnage the size, you can pass the 3rd and 4th parameters as width and height.

 ```
   drawVideoCanvas = () => {